apostrophecms/i18n-static/README.md

 test 1,default,test singular,test plural,test zero
 test 2,apostrophe,test,,
 ```

-When imported, new pieces will be in draft.
-Use the publish batch feature to publish them.

 The export feature is available in the context menu when items are selected for import. ![](export.jpg)